valteu/neural_network/README.md

-# Neural Network Example
+# Neural Network from scratch

 This project provides a simple implementation of a feedforward neural network using C++.
-It consists of classes for the neural network (`Network`) and individual layers (`Layer`), along with a `main.cpp` file for demonstration.
+It only uses the C++ standart library and consists of classes for the neural network (`Network`) and individual layers (`Layer`), along with a `main.cpp` file for demonstration.

 ## Prerequisites